ben-ng/minifyify/Readme.md

       // The URL this map is available at
     , map: '/bundle.map'

-      // Use this option to compress paths
-    , compressPaths: function (p) {
-        return path.relative('./www', p);
-      }

-      // If you use transforms, specify them here
+      // If you use transforms, specify them as an option
       // Do *not* apply them to the bundle yourself!
-    , transforms: transforms
+    , transforms: [ require('hbsfy') ]
     };

 bundle.add('entryScript.js');